tul53850/WeatherApp/README.md

 ## Design and Purpose

 This app is designed to allow people to view the weather for whatever city they may choose!
-The cities the user adds are saved to the database and can be acessed for future use!
+The cities the user adds are saved to the database and can be accessed for future use!
 The applications changes dynamically to the weather conditions <3 See temperature in celsius OR fahrenheit!!!!!!

 ## Basic Use